 The advanced laser system is used to target only the melanin-rich (pigmented) cells in the drainage channel of the eye.
-This means that only these cells are affected and the surrounding tissue is left intact and unharmed.
+This means that only these cells are affected and the surrounding tissue is left intact and unharmed (please see figure 1 on the next page).
 This gentle laser treatment activates the body's own immune system to clear the affected cells.

-It is not a permanent treatment and may need to be repeated in the future to continue to control eye pressure effectively.
+It is not a permanent treatment, and it may need to be repeated in the future to continue to control eye pressure effectively.